November 4, 2022

 KPI reporting is the process of collecting, aggregating, and visualizing data that helps leaders measure their performance against the metrics they care about the most.
 Business units use KPI reports and dashboards to track acquisition, retention, and other indicators of the company’s health.

-KPI reports aren’t just dashboards.
+KPI reports aren’t just dashboards and vanity metrics.
 They’re dynamic, explorable interfaces for understanding what actions to take next, typically grouped by type of metric.
 Analysts build them with powerful data solutions, then can deliver them to business users in intuitive, no-code environments to further drill down and visualize the data in different days.

 KPI dashboards typically group KPI data by strategic goal or business function.
 They bring together analytics on different performance indicators to give stakeholders an overview of the organization’s health.